Stumblinbear/agui/docs/src/usage/macros.md

 ## The `build!` macro

 This is a convenience macro.
 It's not technically required (in fact it's quite easy to never use it) but it makes our life a bit easier.
 In exchange for some black-box magic, you get better maintainability and better looking code.
+It supports pretty much all of Rust syntax, so you can embed logic (such as `if` or `match` statements) within it as normal.

 ```rust,noplaypen
 // Before: